cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 ## Implicit Operators

-There are two implicit operators:
+The two implicit operators are:

 -	'Equality'.
 -	'And'.